naikvaditya/fetch-rewards-AN/README.md

 # fetch-rewards-AN

-#### Note: A simplified version of the code is available in app.py however, I recommend using main.py as it takes care of all exceptions and is more structured.
+#### Note: A simplified but crude version of the code is available in app-simple.py however, I recommend using main.py as it takes care of all exceptions and is more structured.

 ## Overview
 **This file has 3 sections:**